truonghh99/Chat-room/README.md

 ## Chatroom
-A server-client model where server receives messages from and broadcasts them back to servers using TCP connection.
+A server-client model where server receives messages from and broadcasts them back to servers using TCP connection